Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

   The OneAgent is installed and up-to-date
   Enjoy monitoring from Dynatrace.
   ```
-- Go back to the Weather-Service App Service and **restart** or **stop followed by start** the App Service application to recycle the application's worker process
+- Go back to the Weather-Service App Service and **restart** the App Service application to recycle the application's worker process
 - Access the webapp's URL again and fire a few transactions

 ![Azure-shell](assets/bootcamp/azure/deployment-site-extension.gif)